oasis-open/cti-stix-elevator/docs/warnings.rst

 The confidence value in *[value]* assumed to be a value on a scale between 0 and 100                                                        723     warn
 The confidence value in *[value]* has been converted to an integer so it is valid in STIX 2.1                                               724     warn port number is assumed to be a destination port                                                                                             725     warn
+Report *[id]* contains only the objects explicitly specified in the STIX 1.x report                                                         726     warn
 =========================================================================================================================================== ====    =====

 STIX elevator currently doesn't process this content